openfl/lime/README.md

 You can build a sample Lime project with the following commands:

-    lime create lime:HelloWorld
+    lime create HelloWorld
     cd HelloWorld
     lime test neko

-You can also list other projects that are available using "aether create lime".
+You can also list other projects that are available using "lime create".

 Targets